U.S. ramps up warnings of business risks in China's Xinjiang region | Business

 The U.S. government on Tuesday strengthened its warnings to businesses about the growing risks of having supply chain and investment links to China's Xinjiang region, citing forced labor and human rights abuses there.
 "Given the severity and extent of these abuses, businesses and individuals that do not exit supply chains, ventures, and/or investments connected to Xinjiang could run a high risk of violating U.S. law," the State Department said in a statement.

-Signaling broader U.S. government coordination on the issue, the Department of Labor and the U.S. Trade Representative's Office joined in the issuance of the updated advisory, first released on July 1, 2020 under the Trump administration by the State, Commerce, Homeland Security and Treasury departments.
-The new advisory strengthens the warning to U.S. companies, noting that they are at risk of violating U.S. law if their operations are linked even "indirectly" to the Chinese government's "vast and growing surveillance network" in Xinjiang.
-The warning also applies to the provision of financial support by venture capital and private equity firms.
+Signaling broader U.S. government coordination on the issue, the Department of Labor and the U.S. Trade Representative's Office joined in issuing the updated advisory, first released on July 1, 2020 under the Trump administration by the State, Commerce, Homeland Security and Treasury departments.
+The new advisory strengthens warning to U.S. companies, noting they are at risk of violating U.S. law if their operations are linked even "indirectly" to the Chinese government's "vast and growing surveillance network" in Xinjiang.
+The warning also applies to financial support from venture capital and private equity firms.

-It also summarized previously announced actions taken by the Biden administration to address alleged forced labor and other rights abuses in Xinjiang, including a U.S. Customs and Border Protection ban on some solar product imports from the region, and sanctions on Xinjiang companies and entities.
-The move follows an action on Friday in which the administration added 14 Chinese companies and other entities to its economic blacklist over alleged human rights abuses and high-tech surveillance in Xinjiang.
+It also summarized previously announced actions taken by the Biden administration to address alleged forced labor and rights abuses in Xinjiang, including a U.S. Customs and Border Protection ban on some solar product imports, and sanctions on Xinjiang companies and entities.
+On Friday, the administration added 14 Chinese companies and other entities to its economic blacklist over alleged human rights abuses and high-tech surveillance in Xinjiang.

 The advisory said China's government continues "horrific abuses" in Xinjiang and elsewhere "targeting Uyghurs, ethnic Kazakhs, and ethnic Kyrgyz who are predominantly Muslim, and members of other ethnic and religious minority groups."
 China denies abuses and says it has established vocational training centers in Xinjiang to address religious extremism.